 Many of HiFX’s customers are businesses, but the company makes no special provisions for web merchants.

-Standard offering on hedging, nothing special for merchants (or at least not advertised) and a terrible app.
+Standard offering on hedging, nothing special for merchants (or at least not advertised) and a sub-par app at the moment.

 HiFX vs World First